 Don was born in Ypsilanti, Michigan to Clarence B. and Mary E. (Meehan) Estes on June 5, 1927.
 He was raised in Gary, Indiana where he graduated from Tolleston High School.
 Don served in the U.S Army during WWII and was assigned to the 8th Army Headquarters in Yokohoma, Japan with the Occupation Forces.
 He attended Indiana University but was loyal only to his other alma mater, Michigan State University.
 After that, he graduated from Wayne State University School of Mortuary Science in Detroit in 1952.
 Don was briefly employed in Detroit after graduation but then moved to Battle Creek in 1952 and joined the staff of Farley Funeral Home, and so began his 56-year career.
 He became partner at Farley Funeral Home in 1958.
 The firm incorporated in 1967 and the name changed to Farley Estes Funeral Home in 1983.
 Don remained the Chief Executive Officer and actively involved in the business until his accident.
 Don always managed to balance work and family.
 It was always family first, business second.
 So, after a nice family dinner, he’d make sure to properly excuse himself from the table to call the office.
 Don never retired.

-Don served his apprenticeship in Lansing, where he met the love of his life, Dorothy L. Johnson and they married on February 3, 1951 in Battle Creek, MI.
-Surviving is Dorothy, his wife of 57 years; two daughters, Deborah J. (John) Dowdle and Deonne F. Estes, both of Battle Creek; two granddaughters, Stacey Smith of New York, NY, Jessica Smith of Battle Creek; three grandsons, Cory (Kori) Dowdle of Grand Rapids, Barton (Janelle) Dowdle of Augusta, Adam Dowdle of Kalamazoo; a great-grandson, Jackson Dowdle, another great grandchild on the way, and his sister, Norma Jean (Jack) Wallace of Valparaiso, Indiana.
+Don served his apprenticeship in Lansing, where he met the love of his life, Dorothy L. Johnson, and they married on February 3, 1951 in Battle Creek, MI.
+Dorothy, his wife of 57 years passed away June 30, 2017.
+Don is survived by two daughters, Deborah J. (John) Dowdle and Deonne F. Estes, both of Battle Creek; two granddaughters, Stacey Smith of New York, NY, Jessica (Darriel) Alsobrooks of Battle Creek; three grandsons, Cory (Kori) Dowdle of Grand Rapids, Barton (Janelle) Dowdle of Augusta, Adam Dowdle of Kalamazoo; eight great-grandchildren; and his sister, Norma Jean (Jack) Wallace of Valparaiso, Indiana.
 If you were in his family, you were inside his kitchen cupboard where he taped a list of all the family birthdays and anniversaries.
 He never missed them.
 He was as dutiful at remembering these important dates as he was relentless at photographing their occasions.